nicolasvion/website/content/posts/k3s-on-baremetal.md

 kubectl -n www apply -f ./ingress.yaml
 ```

-> Note: a custom image has been built.
+> **Note**: A custom image has been built.
 This image will download the website on a
 given URL and generate the static content with hugo, and finally serve it with
 nginx.
 Sources can be found [here](https://github.com/nicolasvion/website/blob/main/Dockerfile)